collapsed-stacks/startups/questions/3694/sport-betting-arbitrage-from-my-startup-account.md

 - posted by: [a20](https://stackexchange.com/users/54595/a20) on 2015-03-11
 - score: 2

-<p>In the worst case scenario, you could become target for investigation as a gambling addict who misappropriated company funds. </p>
+In the worst case scenario, you could become target for investigation as a gambling addict who misappropriated company funds.

-<p>To avoid this, be explicitly authorised by the company to place bets - e.g "Gaming accounts manager". </p>
+To avoid this, be explicitly authorised by the company to place bets - e.g "Gaming accounts manager".

-<p>This would allow you to place under your name but you could track emails, payments etc properly back to the company. </p>
+This would allow you to place under your name but you could track emails, payments etc properly back to the company.

-<p>Secondly, research on laws regarding gambling as corporate investment in the UK.</p>
+Secondly, research on laws regarding gambling as corporate investment in the UK.

-<p>Finally, a bit of personal advice - gambling is addictive and insanely risky.
+Finally, a bit of personal advice - gambling is addictive and insanely risky.
 Do you have a plan and discipline for cutting losses when you incur them?
 I suggest you don't risk your company money and your reputation in gambling at all.
-Rather you could check out stock market or invest in other companies.</p>
+Rather you could check out stock market or invest in other companies.

 ## Answer 3707